Budget Controls

 Set spending limits and rate controls

-Replace with dashboard-budgets.jpg showing /[organization]/budgets — list of budgets with current spend vs limit and a Create Budget action.
+Budgets page at /[organization]/budgets — current spend vs limit and a Create Budget action

 Budget Types